 So, what should you know before buying a travel insurance policy and boarding a flight?

 Knowing what you're covered for is essential when purchasing travel insurance.
 In general, you may wish to search for policies that include cover for the following2:

 Keep in mind, these are only the basics that travel insurance policies can offer.
 The nature of your travel will have a significant impact on the travel insurance product you choose to go with.
 An adventure traveller who intends to take high-risk activities will almost certainly have very different travel insurance needs to someone looking to relax and sip cocktails on a beach.
 There are several other add-ons and policy types that can add more specific cover if you find that it's necessary.

 Do I need really need to consider it?

 The short answer is YES.
 There is always a chance of something unforeseen occurring that could cost you serious money.

 A 2016 survey by the Insurance Council of Australia shows that this is true.
-Half of respondents said they engaged in "risky behaviour" like water sports or riding a motorcycle while abroad, a quarter experienced a loss that was covered by their insurance policy, and 72 per cent of those who were uninsured acknowledged that they were exposed to significant or devastating debt3.
+Half of the respondents said they engaged in "risky behaviour" like water sports or riding a motorcycle while abroad, a quarter experienced a loss that was covered by their insurance policy, and 72 percent of those who were uninsured acknowledged that they were exposed to significant or devastating debt3.

 What would I need to tell my insurer?